Below is a list of services we provide. You may click on any of the services for a short description of the treatment.

 Cosmetic bonding is the process of filling or restoring teeth with a tooth-colored material in order to maintain its natural appearance.
 In order to bond a tooth, tooth colored material is added to the tooth to build it up.

 Porcelain veneers are thin pieces of porcelain used to recreate the natural look of teeth.
 To place a veneer, a very small amount of the original tooth enamel must be removed.
 Afterwards, an adhesive layer is placed between the slightly prepped tooth and the veneer.
 The veneer is then hardened with a curing light.

 An inlay or onlay is a partial crown restoration that can be placed when there is not sufficient tooth structure to support a filling, but not quite large enough to require a crown.
 They are made of a composite or porcelain that aesthetically replaces the missing tooth structure.

 Signs and symptoms such as jaw joint pain, muscle tension, headaches, tooth wear, breakage or sensitivity and tooth clenching and/or grinding can be related to bite “mis-engineering”.
-After the comprehensive exam and diagnosis, Dr. Griffith may prescribe a bite splint to assist in developing a long term treatment plan.
+After the comprehensive exam and diagnosis, the doctor may prescribe a bite splint to assist in developing a long term treatment plan.